jraillard/gitrdone/doc/step2_basic_local_commands.md

 Let's practice then, starting with adding french pancake recipe :
 - Create a file `french_pancake_recipe.txt` at the repository root folder
 - Look for the recipe and add it in
-- Go on fork to create our first branch
+- Go on Fork to create our first branch

   &rarr; You should see your changes on **Local changes tab** but stay on **All commits tab**